StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 6.

-Signatures of Vibrational Strong Coupling in Raman Scattering (
+Signatures of Vibrational Strong Coupling in Raman Scattering (PDF)

 J. del Pino, J. Feist, and F. J. Garcia-Vidal